-- The Leafies are open to tea farmers, tea estates, suppliers, retailers and organisations producing or handling high quality loose leaf tea.
+- The Leafies are open to tea farmers, tea estates, suppliers, retailers and organisations producing or handling high quality loose leaf tea and blends.

 - Entrant’s teas should be available to buy internationally, even if only in small quantities.

 - Entrants should complete an entry form for the tea(s) entered into The Leafies.
-You can select multiple categories in one entry form.
+You can enter multiple teas and multiple categories in one entry form.
 Teas sent in without a corresponding completed entry form will not be accepted.

-- All the teas will be tasted using professional tea-tasting equipment.
+- All the teas will be prepared by the UKTA’s professional brew team and tasted using professional tea-tasting equipment.
 Entrants can provide brewing parameters for their teas in a specific section of the entry form.
 We will endeavour to respect the brewing parameters.

 - Entrants are responsible for providing the correct amount of tea (50g) and packaging it carefully so that it is not damaged in transit.
 The UKTA on behalf of The Leafies is not responsible for any teas that arrive damaged.

-- Entrants are responsible for labelling their teas clearly and correctly with the information specified in the ‘How to Enter’ section of the webpage.
+- Entrants are responsible for labelling their teas clearly and correctly with the information specified in the FAQs, ‘How to Enter’ section of this webpage.
 Entrants sending multiple teas must label teas separately with the required details.